Visual Diary

 As time went by, and I began showing the calendars to more and more people, I began to make some changes.
 Color was eliminated for a more black and white graphic quality.
 The opening monthly banners disappeared after they were negatively critiqued at Yale.
 And I realized that I had started to self-censor what I recorded.
 What was this urge to censor?
 What was I censoring?
 I censored how often I had sex; anger and annoyance at my students, my family; fears.
 Some of that has changed by the addition of my own code words.
 Being aware of it allows me to ask myself daily if I am about to censor.
 More importantly, I now use it as a discussion point with my students.
 I ask them to think about their own subtle self-censoring, and how that affects their work, life and living, while I ask myself the same question.

 I continue to document my daily activities.
 I discovered that when my exercise documentation increased, that I was typically suffering from mild to intense depression.
-I tracked my regular headaches to my menstrual cycle and I was able to answer questions like, “Do you remember what weekend we went to Nevis, California, New York or Paris?”
+I tracked my regular headaches to my menstrual cycle and ovulation and I was able to answer questions like, “Do you remember what weekend we went to Nevis, California, New York, or Paris?”
+My favorite story is when I complained to my husband that we never do anything good on Easter.
+He marched me down to my studio and stood there while I reviewed the past few calendar years.
+I was totally wrong.
+We had honored Easter with trips, outings, guests, and other adventures.
+We often reference these pieces of paper when trying to remember something.

 Sometimes I get behind, and I must rely on internet calendars and dwindling memories to fill in the days.
 Other times I mark each day faithfully.
-This piece documents HERE, where I am today, often in North Adams, Cheshire, Williamstown; sometimes on the trails, in my studio or the classroom.
+This piece documents HERE, where I am today, often in North Adams, Williamstown, but often abroad or in a different state; sometimes on the trails, in my studio or the classroom.
 Always considering how I respond to this place by my daily choices.